ferdinand-popp/ferdinand-popp/README.md

 👋 Hi, I’m @ferdinand-popp

-Currently I’m a Master of Science Student Molecular Biology at the University of Heidelberg and the German Cancer Research Center.
+Currently I’m a prospective PhD candidate at the University of Heidelberg and the German Cancer Research Center.
 In this account I forked interesting projects to learn and combine them.

 Most projects I did are currently private, until they are published or if they contain sensible patient data.
 Some of my projects are private due to company affiliation, sorry!